 If your loved one has been diagnosed with Alzheimer’s disease or another form of dementia, safety around the home becomes a primary concern.
 Adapting the home to fit your loved one’s needs helps them stay safe and comfortable.
-If you’re a dementia caregiver, it’s important to take preventative measures in the home to avoid falls, accidents, and wandering.
+If you’re a dementia caregiver, it’s important to research dementia care tips and take preventative measures in the home to help avoid falls, accidents, and unsupervised wandering.

 As the disease advances, individuals with dementia may become unaware of potential dangers.
 They may forget how to use household appliances, fail to throw away rotten food, become easily confused, or have trouble balancing.
 That’s why it’s important to minimize household hazards and provide safe home care.
 Furthermore, creating a safe space for individuals with Alzheimer’s or dementia maximizes their independence for as long as possible.
 Let’s take a look at various ways you can keep your loved one with dementia safe at home.

 Dementia Caregiver Tips: How to Keep Your Loved One Safe in Each Area of the Home